YanyangChen/analytica/Common.md

   care, expertise, and wisdom.
 A small bug in a computer-aided design program, for example, can lead to the catastrophic collapse of an airplane or a dam or the self-destruction of an industrial robot.

+* Every powerful language has three mechanisms for accomplishing this:
+  ² primitive expressions, which represent the simplest entities the language is concerned with,
+  ² means of combination, by which compound elements are built from simpler ones, and
+  ² means of abstraction, by which compound elements can be named and manipulated as units.
 ### ALgorithm
 ### Database